Users can import external workflows to simplify their data analysis process.

-On the Importing External Workflows form, enter the URL of the external workflow, and select the project within which you'd like to use it:
+On the Import Pipeline/Workflow form, enter the URL of the external workflow, and select the folder where the workflow will be imported:

-Bash scripts can be used to run workflows on the DNAnexus Platform.
-But they are inefficient when scripts need to be run more than once, or shared among collaborators.
+Bash scripts can be used to run workflows on the DNAnexus Platform, but they can be inefficient when scripts need to be run more than once, or shared among collaborators.

-To facilitate reproducibility in working with data, the DNAnexus Platform supports the use of WDL and Nextflow workflows.
+To facilitate reproducibility in working with data, the DNAnexus Platform supports the use of WDL workflows.

 Converting scripts to WDL workflows ensures reproducibility and allows your workflows to be easily published and shared.
 Use dxCompiler to compile WDL workflows so that they can be run on the Platform.